Terms and conditions of sale

 5.7 If the Buyer wishes to exercise his or her right to cancel under this Clause 5, he or she must inform the Supplier of their decision within the cooling-off period.
 Cancellation by email or by post is effective from the date on which the Buyer sends the message.
 Please note that the cooling-off period lasts for whole calendar days.

 5.8 By placing an order, the Buyer agrees to receive our newsletter and other email communications.
 The Buyer can unsubscribe at any time.

 6 PRICE AND PAYMENT

 6.1 The price of the Goods and/or Services shall be that stipulated on the Website.
 The price is inclusive of VAT unless otherwise stated.
+If the VAT rate changes between the Buyer’s order being placed and the Supplier taking payment, the amount of VAT payable will be automatically adjusted when taking payment .
 Where applicable, the price excludes delivery charges.

 6.2 The total purchase price, including VAT and delivery charges, if any, will be displayed in the Buyer’s shopping cart prior to confirming the order.